 Before writing the business proposal letter, you should:

-- List the relevant companies with which you're proposing a partnership.
-You can download a 🔗partner/client checklist free form to organize well.
+• List the relevant companies with which you're proposing a partnership.
+Also, you can download a 🔗partner/client checklist free form to organize well.

-It will help you to have an overview of the potential partners and open the letter more approached.
+It will help you have an overview of the potential partners and open the letter more approachable.

 Use a short but professional format

 The fact is that everyone is busy, and they do not have time to read a long email/letter, even us.
-For that reason, the first line is the most crucial part for the reader to decide whether to continue reading.
-For that reason, use the first line to briefly introduce you, your company, and the letter's intent.
-Therefore, pay attention to a clear and professional layout to catch your reader's first impression and keep them reading it.
-You should break down 3-4 small paragraphs for better readability
+The first line is the most crucial part for the reader to decide whether to continue reading.
+Therefore, use the first line to introduce you, your company briefly, and the letter's intent.
+You should create a clear and professional layout to catch your reader's first impression and keep them reading it.
+Also, breaking down 3-4 small paragraphs for better readability is highly recommended.

-- For the letter: Include a header with your company's name (if applicable) and contact information, it shows the company's professionalism.
+• For the letter: Include a header with your company's name (if applicable) and contact information, showing its professionalism.
 Then, a clear and direct subject line and a proper salutation with the recipient's name to personalize this letter.
-Finally, a well-closing phrase call-to-action or get in touch by suggesting scheduling a meeting/call.
+Finally, a well-closing phrase calls to action or gets in touch by suggesting scheduling a meeting/call.

-- For the Email: A compelling subject line is matter.
+• For the email: A compelling subject line is important.
 Use a clear and direct subject line that summarizes the purpose of the email.
-Since we have hundreds of emails or spam daily, If you present them with an intriguing subject line that piques their curiosity will increase the likelihood of the recipient opening and reading your email.
+Since we have hundreds of emails or spam daily, if you present them with an intriguing subject line that piques their curiosity, it will increase the likelihood of the recipient opening and reading your email.
 The email must be shorter than the letter and prefers a personal tone.
 You can check our examples at the end of the article and tips to avoid going to the spam box.

 Get to the point and personalize each letter